 (6) Prevention of traffic accidents

 In cooperation with related organizations and affiliated companies, we conduct regular training courses not only for company car drivers, but also for a wide range of car and bicycle drivers.

 As a countermeasure against COVID-19, we have made all staff members eligible for telecommuting and recommend off-peak commuting when they do come to work.

 In addition, we are making efforts to prevent infectious diseases by limiting the rate of attendance at work and the number of people in meetings according to the infection situation in the region (especially under the declaration of a state of emergency, the rate of attendance at work is set at 30% or less in accordance with the government's request).

 Promotion of gender equality

 Since fiscal 2011, the ratio of female new hires has been in the vicinity of 30%.
 This has resulted from us proactively engaging in activities that have increased female applicant numbers, and then fairly selecting successful applicants irrespective of their gender.
-There are currently two women in management positions within the company.
+As of April 2021, there are 10 female managers in the company.
 In line with the implementation of the Act Concerning Promotion of Women’s Career Activities, in the future we will be working to maintain and if possible increase the pool of potential managers from which female managers are drawn, by setting a target of having female recruits account for at least 25% of all new management career track recruits.
-In addition, we are working together with the company’s labor union to implement measures to encourage employees to take more paid leave, so as to help employees maintain an appropriate work-life balance.
+In addition, we are working together with the company’s labor union to implement measures to encourage employees to take more paid leaves, flextime system, and telecommuting systems, so as to help employees maintain an appropriate work-life balance.

 Employment of people with disabilities